 Ann Lee explains the importance of wheat in our daily life

-This photo shows an ear of bearded wheat, harvested from the patch that we grow at Brixton Windmill to demonstrate the origins of our daily bread and the purpose of the mill.
+This photo shows an ear of bearded wheat, harvested from the patch that we grew at Brixton Windmill to demonstrate the origins of our daily bread and the purpose of the mill.

 Today we depend on wheat for 20% of our calories (rice plays a similar role in some countries).
 As you eat your pizza, pasta, breakfast cereal, crusty roll or chapati, are you aware that you are consuming the most widely cultivated foodplant on earth?
 And that without the ability to grind the grain into flour, you wouldn’t be able to do this?